guillaume-elambert/Scholar-Scraper-WordPress-Plugin/user-guide/getting-started.md

 If the command returns an error, you need to install Python 3 on your server, you can find instructions on the web.

-Once you have a Wordpress website with Python 3 installed, you can start the installation of the plugin.
+Once you have a WordPress website with Python 3 installed, you can start the installation of the plugin.

 <br/>